ocp-hm-openbmc-opf-ami/spdmapplib/README.md

 ## Prerequisites

-`libspdmapplib` is based on the libspdm library which is maintained in
+`spdmapplib` is based on the libspdm library which is maintained in

 <https://github.com/DMTF/libspdm>